-A 1927 Rhode Island law, for instance, prohibited the "manufacture, s[ale], purchase or possess[ion]" of a "machine gun," defined as "any weapon which shoots more than twelve shots semi-automatically without reloading."
+States have restricted access to semiautomatic firearms since they first became common at the turn of the twentieth century, often regulating them-along with fully automatic weapons-as "machine guns."
+Some of these restrictions were in essence total prohibitions, and hence significantly broader than Maryland's law, which "reaches only a particular subset of semiautomatic long guns with military features."
+En Banc Pet.
+11. A 1927 Rhode Island law, for instance, prohibited the "manufacture, s[ale], purchase or possess[ion]" of a "machine gun," defined as "any weapon which shoots more than twelve shots semi-automatically without reloading."
 1927 R.I.
 Pub.
 Laws 256, §§ 1, 4; see also 1927 Mich.
 Pub.
 Acts 888, § 3 (prohibiting "any machine gun or firearm which can be fired more than sixteen times without reloading").
-Likewise, in 1933, California made it a felony to possess "any firearms of the kind commonly known as a machine gun," defined as any firearm "which [is] automatically fed after each discharge from or by means of clips, discs, drums, belts or other separable mechanical device having a capacity of greater than ten cartridges."
+Likewise, in 1933, California made it a felony to possess "any firearms of the kind commonly known as a machine gun," defined as any firearm "which [is] automatically fed after each discharge."
 1933 Cal.
-Acts 1170, § 3.
+Acts 1169.
 That same year, Minnesota did the same.
 1933 Minn.
-Laws 231; see also N.J.
+Laws 231.